2011–2012 Iranian protests

 The 2011–2012 protests in Iran were a series of demonstrations in Iran which began on 14 February 2011, called "The Day of Rage".
 The protests followed the 2009–2010 Iranian election protests and were influenced by other concurrent protests in the region.
+Security forces quickly suppressed the demonstrations, resulting in two deaths and numerous injuries.
+Further protests followed, including on 20 February and 1 March, when the opposition reported around 200 arrests.
+Authorities subsequently managed to prevent large-scale demonstrations.
+The leaders of the Green Movement that had organized the protests, Mehdi Karroubi and Mir Hossein Mousavi, were placed under house arrest in early 2011 and have remained out of public view, with some government supporters demanding their execution.

 Background

 Following the highly controversial 2009 Iranian presidential elections, massive protests erupted across Iran.
 The Iranian government suppressed the protests and stopped the mass demonstrations in 2009, with only very minor flare-ups in 2010.
 However, not many of the protesters' demands were met.

 Then, the Arab Spring spread across the West Asia and North Africa.
 After the ousting of President Zine El Abidine Ben Ali in Tunisia on 14 January 2011, millions of people began demonstrating across the region in a broad movement aimed at various issues such as their standards of living or influencing significant reforms, with varying degrees of success.
 With the successful ousting of Egyptian President Hosni Mubarak on 11 February 2011 following that of President Ben Ali of Tunisia, renewed protests began in Iran.